volfpeter/localclustering/documents/algorithm.rst

 ========================

-As already mentioned in the previous sections, a cluster definition - that is suitable for the various Hermina-Janos local clustering algorithms - must be able to answer the following two
+As already mentioned in the previous sections, a cluster definition - that is suitable for the various Hermina-Janos local clustering algorithms - must implement a cluster quality metric such as min-cut in a way that allows it to answer the following two questions for the clustering algorithms:
-questions:

 1. Given a node that is in the neighbourhood of the current cluster and the current cluster itself, would adding the node to the cluster improve the cluster's quality?